toddcf/portfolio2/README.md

 ### About

-- My image in one column.
+- My image in a col-4.
+	- fadeInLeft on scroll.
-- Bio text in the other column.
+- Bio text in a col-8.
 	- Use JS date object to calculate how long I've been coding, and pass it into a span.
 		- If under two years: "almost two" years.
 		- If over two years: "over X" years.